mediafly/extensions-documentation/interactives.md

 ### mflyDataInit
 This function has two uses:

-1. To receive configuration information from the app, and
+1. Receive configuration information from the app, and
-2. To send back configuration to the app.
+2. Send configuration parameters to the app

+#### Use 1: Receive configuration information from the app
 Interactives can implement mflyDataInit and receive within the params parameter a JSON Object of initial configuration.
 E.g. on iOS, params may be a JSON Object such as this:

 		{